Mixed Tensors of the General Linear Supergroup: The socle of

 \subsection{An algorithm.}

-The weight diagram $\alpha$ differs from $\zeta$ in the following way: To the left of the $m-n$ crosses we have $n - k(\lambda)$ different labels and to the right infinitely many.
-Define $M$ = maximal vertex labelled with a $\times$ or $\circ$ or part of a cup in $\lambda$.
-The matching $t$ will be the identity (meaning $t$ connects the $i$-th vertex of $\alpha$ with the $i$-th vertex of $\lambda$) from vertices greater or equal to Since $\alpha(i) \neq \zeta(i)$ for all $i \geq T$, all labels in $\lambda$ at vertices greater or to $T$ will be switched.
+We now give a more explicit description of the map $\theta$, i.e. we describe how to transform the weight diagram of the bipartition $\lambda$ into the weight diagram of the highest weight $\lambda^{\dagger}$.
+The weight diagram $\alpha$ differs from $\zeta$ in the following way: To the left of the $m-n$ crosses we have $n - k(\lambda)$ different labels and to the right of the $m-n$ crosses infinitely many.
+Define $M$ to be the largest vertex labelled with a $\times$ or $\circ$ or part of a cup in the weight diagram of $\lambda$.
+The matching $t$ will be the identity (meaning $t$ connects the $i$-th vertex of $\alpha$ with the $i$-th vertex of $\lambda$) from vertices greater or equal to Since $\alpha(i) \neq \zeta(i)$ for all $i \geq T$, all labels in $\lambda$ at vertices greater or to $T$ will be switched (i.e. a $\vee$ turns into a $\wedge$ and vice versa) when passing from $\lambda$ to $\lambda^{\dagger}$.
 Now define A free vertex is one which does not have a cross, or a circle or is not part of a cup.

 \begin{cor} The weight diagram of $\lambda^{\dagger}$ is obtained from the weight diagram of $\lambda$ by switching all labels at vertices $\geq T$ and switching the first $X + n-k(\lambda)$ free vertices $< T$. \end{cor}